 Estimating causal effects in non-experimental data is a key aim of applied health and social science research.
 Unfortunately, it is also notoriously difficult.
-Contemporary causal inference methods, including directed acyclic graphs, promise to revolutionise the analysis and interpretation non-experimental data, not least by making our ambitions and assumptions far more explicit.
-This interactive session offers an friendly and non-technical introduction to the theory, practice, and benefits of contemporary causal inference methods and directed acyclic graphs.
+Contemporary causal inference methods, including directed acyclic graphs, promise to revolutionise the analysis and interpretation of non-experimental data, not least by making our ambitions and assumptions far more explicit.
+This interactive session offers a friendly and non-technical introduction to the theory, practice, and benefits of contemporary causal inference methods and directed acyclic graphs.
 Particular focus will be given to considering how these methods can contribute towards more transparent and reproducible research.

 Facilitated by Peter WG Tennant.

 14:00-14:45 – Introduction to causal inference and directed acyclic graphs